btihen/ruby_kafi_token_auth_rails_diy_slides/slides.md

 * Simple user experience
 * As secure as the users email
 * Users find this very easy to use
+* Works with Devise and other User Management tools

 ---
 layout: image-right